hlilab/hifiasm-meta/README.md

 ## Special Notes

+Certain commits may write excessive info to STDERR for dev/debug purposes (even without -V), please pipe to gzip if this is a concern.

 Bin file format has been slightly altered because of the need for auxiliary info etc, currently it's not compatible with the stable hifiasm release.
 This is temporary.

 ## Switches (see also README\_ha.md)